Three Paths to Help Conquer the Chaos of Change

 However, as the result of being blessed with previous learnings and some not so insignificant funding for boots-on-the-ground projects across the country focused on transformational change, here’s my best shot at explaining three well tested paths for implementing any kind of systemic organizational, neighbourhood, or community transformational change.

 We know if an organization, neighbourhood, or community wants to be stronger, more vibrant, and positioned for the future, it must have stakeholders (employees, citizens, clients, funders, etc) who are active, creative, and engaged.
 To make that a reality, three paths are essential.

 The first path on the journey to transformative change is one that focuses on prioritizing the support, learning, and growth of a cohort of diverse leaders.
-And, by leaders we’re not talking just about those with the formal position, because everyone leads with or without a title.
-Change and success simply doesn’t happen without community leaders who can act as agents of change, ensure continuous improvement, provide big picture or /system thinking, promote stakeholder responsibility, advocate for quality of life and the public good, and plan using a community development approach.
-It should come as no surprise to realize that the development of these competencies will require new skills and abilities and an ongoing investment in training, coaching, and the development of a culture of learning.
+And, by leaders we’re not talking just about those with the formal position, because leadership is a behaviour more so than a title.
+That means everyone needs to thing of themselves as a leader.
+It should come as no surprise to realize that the development of these competencies will require new skills and abilities and an ongoing investment in training, coaching, and the development of a culture of learning (and sometimes unlearning).
 The result of this investment will be a diverse cohort of leaders at all levels who have the competencies necessary for implementing innovative change.